wbigert/portfolio/cooldown-companion/README.md

 Skills: **Python, BeautifulSoup, Google Cloud API, MongoDB, DigitalOcean (cloud hosting), Discord.py, various Riot Games APIs**

 Real-time verbal assistance in the game League of Legends using a Python Client and a Discord Bot.
 It can be used simultaneously by all players in your team, as long as you are in the same Discord Voice channel.
+It calculates exact cooldowns of summoner spells and ultimate abilities, taking into account things like ability levels, items, runes and masteries through web scraping and API calls.

 ## Illustration
 ![alt](https://github.com/wbigert/portfolio/blob/main/cooldown-companion/demo/illustration.png)